vuex-orm/plugin-axios/docs/guide/setup.md

 # Setup

-The Axios plugin can be installed with Vuex ORM using the `VuexORM.use` plugin install method.
+Vuex ORM Axios plugin can be installed with Vuex ORM using the `VuexORM.use` plugin install method.

 An instance of axios must be configured during installation for the plugin to work.